akaraha1/surgery_calculator/README.md

 The goal of this software is to allow physicians and patients to have an informed conversation about the risks of a particular surgery prior to the procedure.
 Specifically, this software focuses on modifiable risk factors which the patient may be able to improve prior to surgery.

-For questions or to learn more please contact arosenblum (AT) jhu.edu
+For questions or to learn more please contact Andrew Rosenblum (arosenblum @ jhu.edu) or Ira Leeds (ileeds @ jhmi.edu).

 ---